 Before we begin, let’s clear some terminologies that will be used for the rest of this article:

-• Organization: A collection of networks that make up an entity, i.e., a company
+- Organization: A collection of networks that make up an entity, i.e., a company.
+Managed service providers can use the Meraki Dashboard to efficiently oversee multiple customers’ networks from a single interface.

-• Network: Contains Meraki devices that comprise a specific functional system that makes up a network type (examples of network types include wireless, switch, gateway security appliances, camera or CCTV, combined networks and Enterprise Mobility Management or EMM)
+- Network: Contains Meraki devices that comprise a specific functional system that makes up a network type (examples of network types include wireless, switch, gateway security appliances, camera or CCTV, combined networks and Enterprise Mobility Management or EMM).
+Within the dashboard, attributes are used to identify and customize Meraki assets in inventory management, making it easier to manage and configure devices.

-Cisco Meraki devices make up a network; one or more networks make up an organization and an administrator account can have “full” or “read-only” access to networks and organizations.
+Cisco Meraki devices make up a network; one or more networks make up an organization and an registrator account can have “full” or “read-only” access to networks and organizations.
+The Meraki Dashboard provides visibility and manageability from the Internet edge to access point clients and CCTV cameras.

-• An account with full access to an organization will have full access to the networks within.
+- An account with full meraki access to an organization will have full access to the networks within.

 Keeping these terms in mind, let’s now discuss how the Meraki dashboard works.